 Since 1975, the Individuals with Disabilities Education Act (IDEA) has provided resources in public schools for students with all kinds of disabilities.
 Today, more than seven million students benefit from IDEA each year – roughly 14 percent of the total student body.
 A third of these students have learning disabilities.
 Other students that benefit from IDEA have speech or language impairments, autism, or developmental delays.
+But is there a place for technology in special education to support these students?

 New advances in pedagogy and technology continue to empower educators to offer better lessons to students with disabilities.
 These resources help students connect with the material they learn and prepare them for adulthood.
 Some resources also help students improve their social skills and allow for a more inclusive classroom.